PUGX/PUGXAutoCompleterBundle/Resources/doc/index.md

 The second action, ``getBookAction``, is needed to display a possible already selected value, tipically when you display an edit form instead of a form for a new object.
 In this case, the book object is searched by its id (no template is needed, just the name).
+Note that this action should work with or without ``$id`` parameter, since such parameter is just appended to URL.

 Last, in your JavaScript file, you should enable the autcompleter with following code: